Smithsonian Student Travel: Terms and Conditions

 Smithsonian Student Travel reserves the right to alter or cancel any of its programs, and to alter or cancel courses of study and/or activities and/or excursions.
 We are not responsible for costs incurred in preparing for a program that is canceled.

-If a program is cancelled prior to departure by Smithsonian Student Travel, participants will receive a full refund of monies paid.
+If a program is canceled prior to departure by Smithsonian Student Travel, participants will receive a full refund of monies paid.

 Cancellation by Smithsonian Student Travel while program is in progress: